netdata/learn/docs/cloud/organize.md

 ## How to organize your Netdata Cloud

+### Spaces

-**Spaces** are high-level containers to help you organize your team members and the nodes they're able to view in each War Room.
+Spaces are high-level containers to help you organize your team members and the nodes they're able to view in each War Room.

 You can use any number of Spaces you want, but as you organize your Cloud experience, keep in mind that _you can only